 If your child has a documented disability and testing would impair your child’s mental or physical health due to that disability, please contact your school to discuss how to proceed.

 If I get my child tested elsewhere, can I share those results and be released from in-school mandatory testing?

 No. To have an accurate understanding of each school population, testing for this program must be performed on a single day, in the school building, and by one provider.
 If your child is tested at an outside location and they test positive you must keep your child home and report that test to your principal.
-However, no outside test can be counted in the monthly survey.
+However, no outside test can be counted in the weekly survey.

 How often will my child be tested?

 Testing occurs at each school on a weekly basis .
 Your child will not be tested more than once per week unless they are displaying symptoms of COVID-19 or have close contact with someone who is confirmed positive for COVID-19.
 Some children may be chosen for weekly testing more than once during the school year.

 When/how will I know if my child has been chosen for testing?

 You will be notified by your school about two days before your school is scheduled to be tested.
 By consenting, your child may be included in the random sample for the testing day.
 If your child is tested, you will be notified after school that day.

 How can I help prepare my child for the test (especially for younger children)?